-As promised I am back with another test prep strategy that we have been doing.
-This one may be my favorite.
+As promised I am back with another test prep activity that we have been doing lately to get ready for our state tests.
+This specific test prep activity may be my favorite and I can definitely see myself doing this all year long.
 It is a spin off a traditional gallery walk and gets the kids moving, reviewing, and critiquing each other’s work.

 I prepared the activity by writing 6 practice problems (math for this lesson, but keep reading for ideas of how to implement this in any subject area) on 6 different chart papers.
 I chose these skills because they were the most missed skills on our last common assessment.
 After writing them on chart paper, I taped them around the room.
 I left enough space between each chart so the groups of students would not be crowded together.